Warning – attempted fraud

 Negative return potential for long-only investors

-Miscellaneous May 2025All market data, unless otherwise quoted, from Bloomberg Finance L.P. as of 5/2/25
+Miscellaneous Jul 2025All market data from Bloomberg Finance L.P., as of 7/1/25 unless noted otherwise

 Spread over German Bunds